Skip to content

 Logging impressions, clicks, and dismissals

-After extending your custom objects to function as Content Cards, logging valuable metrics like impressions, clicks, and dismissals is quick and simple.
-This can be done using a ContentCardable base class that references and provides data to the BrazeManager.
+After extending your custom objects to function as Content Cards, logging valuable metrics like impressions, clicks, and dismissals can be done by using a ContentCardable base class that references and provides data to the BrazeManager.

 Implementation components